research-team/robot-dream/doc/architecture.md

 #### Robot life cycle
 ![High level design components of robot life cycle](HLD_Component_RobotLifeCycle.png)

+This is a high-level representation of the overall structure of the robotic control system.
+The control system might be embedded into robotic platform of executed on remote machine wirelessly communicating with the robot.

-This is high-level representation of the overall structure of the robotic system.
-The **RobotLifeCycle** component provides proper functions for the real-time operations of a robotic system including storage of the **wake** phase experience with semantic tagging and translation into the **sleeping brain**.
+The **RobotLifeCycle** component provides proper functions for real-time operation of a robotic system including storage of the **wake** phase experience and translation into the **sleeping brain**.

-...
-Rewrite the paragraphs below

-So "closest" to a robot layer of the system is a **driver** that responsible for sending the actual commands for the robot over appropriate channel (bluetooth, wi-fi, etc.).
-On the other side driver interacts with the next layer of abstract commands (hardware abstraction layer).
-Driver should translate abstract commands into concrete ones for particular robotic system.
+The **DriverInterface** is responsible for communication with the underlying hardware platform.
+It translates abstract commands into concrete ones for particular robotic system.

-"Abstract commands" we should keep in mind that this term (and module) should include representation for sensory signals flowing in the opposite direction: from robot to control system.
-Moreover this layer might include representation for internal states of the control system like "pleasure" and "pain", or just "reward" and "punishment".

 The central part of the system is a cognitive architecture implementation.
-Here we adopt "model of six" proposed by Marvin Minsky.
+The component is named **ModelOfSix** as we adopt "model of six" proposed by Marvin Minsky.
-For the prototype we need to implement the first two layers, namely, instinctive and learned.
+It contains six interconnected behavioral layers: instinctive, learned, deliberative, reflective, self-reflective and self-conscious.
+Each layer implements appropriate rules-based inference adopting if-do-then rules.

+During its course of operation robotic system records inbound information for later transmission to the **sleeping brain**. **ExperienceStorage** component keeps all this data until **DirectTransmitter** transfers it to a supercomputer.

 ##### Direct translation